Equity and the Investigations 3 Curriculum

 • Download a tool designed to make student reflection a regular part of a teacher’s practice

-• Download a tool that helps teachers keep equitable participation at the forefront as they plan for and facilitate whole group discussions
+• Download tools that help teachers keep equitable participation at the forefront as they plan for and engage students in whole class discussions, small group work and pair work

 Developing an Equitable Math Learning Community in Unit 1